hpfield/TeleLabel/README.md

 ## Label Data

-This passes each abstract to Llama 3 multiple times so that we can determine how many topics we can ask the model to consider at one time.
-The model is handed a list of possible topics for the abstract, and asked to give each of those topics a confidence score.
+Rather than a list of confirmed labels, we ask the model to output a confidence score for each label so that we can later determine an appropriate threshold.

+Furthermore, we want to know if there is a limit to how many possible labels the model can effectively consider at one time.
+We have a total of 22 lables, passing the labels to the model one at a time to start with, all the way up to considering all possible labels at once.
+The more labels we can consider at one time, the faster we can label the full dataset.

 ```
 cd methods/telecoms-topics-classification/